 Forage oats are a broadly adapted and reliable winter forage crop and are the most widely used of the forage cereals.

-Forage oats are easy to establish and are the only true forage cereal that can be sown in late summer and early autumn, giving forage oats the highest potential yield of the forage cereals.
+Easy to establish, they are the only true forage cereal that can be sown in late summer and early autumn, giving forage oats the highest potential yield of the forage cereals.